christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 IV.
 Speculative

--   Alexander the Great: Scythian prince who was the son of Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
+-   Alexander the Great: Scythian prince who was the son of Ateas the Scythian aka Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
     In India he took the regional aliases of Chandragupta Maurya (Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
 "Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
 "Gupta" = Hidden)).
 "Aži-ander": Aži